lammps/lammps/doc/src/Install.rst

 ----

-These are the files and sub-directories in the LAMMPS distribution:
+These are the files and subdirectories in the LAMMPS distribution:

 +------------+---------------------------------------------+
 | README     | Short description of the LAMMPS package     |